Not-a-Fintech-Company/Website/guides/n-steps-to-closing-a-bank-partner.md

 title: 14 steps to closing and working with a Bank Partner
 ---

-This guide servers as a compliment to the "[How to select a bank partner](/guides/how-to-select-a-bank-partner)" guide.
+This guide servers as a compliment to the "[How to select a bank partner](/guides/how-to-select-a-bank-partner)" guide (WIP).

 ## 1. Determine your product